abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 	            } } }
 ```

-This provider defines 3 rules :
+This provider defines three rules:

 - `labeltrue` always for all users
 - `shipcrew` if the user is member of `cn=ship_crew,ou=people,dc=planetexpress,dc=com` group
-- `adminstaff` if the user is memberof `cn=admin_staff,ou=people,dc=planetexpress,dc=com` group
+- `adminstaff` if the user is a member of `cn=admin_staff,ou=people,dc=planetexpress,dc=com` group

-Start your web brower and login in as `Philip J. Fry` to you abcdesktop web service.
+Open your web browser and log in as `Philip J. Fry` in your abcdesktop web service.

 - Open the `Menu` |  `User` tab